 If you want to get closer to being the number one spot in organic search results, we suggest you start heading in a different direction.
 Get help with headings by using Yoast SEO plugin.
 We have a tutorial for Yoast SEO that explains everything you need to do, in detail.

-5. Focusing too much on grammar and elevate vocabulary
+5. Focusing too much on grammar

 Readers know that you are the experts.
 After all, that’s why they come to visit you.
-Big words and over complicated sentences quickly annoy users.
+Big words and over-complicated sentences quickly annoy users.
 Your audience isn’t stupid, though they aren’t all Master’s in English.
 The use of simple words that everyone can easily understand will help to open your blogs to a wider audience to make them highly accessible.

 “But Low-level Grammar Doesn’t Fit My Brand”

 Then don’t do it.
-Sometimes using simple sentences and low level vocabulary can hinder your brand image and fall out of line with your brand tone.
+Sometimes using simple sentences and low-level vocabulary can hinder your brand image and fall out of line with your brand tone.
 If you have a readership of highly educated people wanting medical or technical information, simplifying technical words may cause you to lose credibility.

 Finding the perfect style of writing that works for both you and your readers proves significant in having a successful blogging feed.
-Monitoring and analysing your website data will give you an idea of what your typical visitor looks like.
+Monitoring and analyzing your website data will give you an idea of what your typical visitor looks like.
 Use it to your advantage.

 6. Missing “Contact” Pages